pyside/pyside2-setup/sources/shiboken2/doc/typeconverters.rst

-The details will be given later, but the gist of it are the tags :ref:`native-to-target <apiextractor:native-to-target>`, which has only one conversion from C++ to Python, and :ref:`native-to-native <apiextractor:target-to-native>`, that may define the conversion of multiple Python types to C++'s "Complex" type.
+The details will be given later, but the gist of it are the tags :ref:`native-to-target <native-to-target>`, which has only one conversion from C++ to Python, and :ref:`native-to-native <target-to-native>`, that may define the conversion of multiple Python types to C++'s "Complex" type.

 .. image:: images/converter.png
     :height: 240px
     :align: center

-|project| expects the code for :ref:`native-to-target <apiextractor:native-to-target>`, to directly return the
+|project| expects the code for :ref:`native-to-target <native-to-target>`, to directly return the
-Python result of the conversion, and the added conversions inside the :ref:`target-to-native <apiextractor:target-to-native>` must attribute the Python to C++ conversion result to the :ref:`%out <out>` variable.
+Python result of the conversion, and the added conversions inside the :ref:`target-to-native <target-to-native>` must attribute the Python to C++ conversion result to the :ref:`%out <out>` variable.

-Expanding on the last example, if the binding developer want a Python 2-tuple of numbers to be accepted by wrapped C++ functions with "Complex" arguments, an :ref:`add-conversion <apiextractor:add-conversion>` tag and a custom check must be added.
+Expanding on the last example, if the binding developer want a Python 2-tuple of numbers to be accepted by wrapped C++ functions with "Complex" arguments, an :ref:`add-conversion <add-conversion>` tag and a custom check must be added.
 Here's how to do it:

       .. code-block:: xml